osrf/gazebo_tutorials/actor/tutorial.md

 parameters available are the following:

 * **`loop`**: Set this to true for the script to be repeated in a loop.
-For a fluid continuous motion, make sure the last waypoint matches the first one.
+For a fluid continuous motion, make sure the last waypoint matches the first one, like in the previous example.

 * **`delay_start`**: This is the time to wait before starting the script.
-If running in a loop, this time will be waited in between each cycle.
+If running in a loop, this time will be waited before starting each cycle.

 * **`auto_start`**: Set to true if the animation should start as soon as the simulation starts playing.
-This is useful if the animation should start playing only when triggered from a plugin, for example.
+It is useful to set this to false if the animation should only start playing only when triggered by a plugin, for example.

 * **`trajectory`**: Within this tag, it's possible to describe a series of keyframes to be followed.
 It has two attributes: a unique `id` and a `type`.
 The